 If the words “Knock-You-Naked margaritas” intrigue you, stop by Fat Mama’s Tamales.
 This Natchez institution serves tamales and other Mexican fare, along with housemade fire and ice pickles (cold and crunchy, with a kick).
 When the weather is nice, enjoy your tamales and margaritas on the shaded deck.

 The ambience of Cotton Alley Cafe, which serves lunch, dinner, and Sunday brunch, is cozy and relaxed.
 Try the daily specials, the Cotton Alley Pasta (chicken, artichokes, capers, and lemon cream sauce) and the strawberry cake.
 If you’re a vegetarian or are watching what you eat, let the staff know and they’ll accommodate you.

-Historic inns abound in Natchez, and two of the best known are four-star Dunleith Historic Inn and Monmouth Historic Inn, both listed as National Historic Landmarks.
-Dunleith, an 1856 Greek Revival mansion with stately white columns, sits on 40 landscaped acres.
-Its Castle Restaurant & Pub is located in the original carriage house and stables.
+Historic inns abound in Natchez, and one of the best known is four-star Monmouth Historic Inn, listed as a National Historic Landmark.
 Monmouth is surrounded by 26 acres of manicured gardens, with rooms in antebellum decor.
 At its upscale Restaurant 1818, named for the year Monmouth was built, you will dine in the original men’s and ladies’ parlors under authentic period crystal gasoliers.

 Those who enjoy a lively atmosphere can take in music, trivia night, or karaoke at Bowie’s Tavern and head upstairs to a room with a jacuzzi tub and views of the Mississippi River.